EmanueleMonica87/CarND-LaneLines-P1/writeup_template.md

 ### Reflection

+This first project is also the first attempt coding in Python and using GitHub.
+As such, much time was spent into understading the environment and how basic code worked, along with the concepts of the course.
+I opted for using code written by Udacity teachers (https://www.youtube.com/watch?v=hnXkCiM2RSg&t=1357s) and the concepts for modifying the draw_line function was taken by a fellow student (peps0791/Udacity-SDCNDP-Lane-Finding on GitHub) which I both deeply thank for sharing their knowledge.
+When my Python skills will mature, and time will allow me, I will come back to this project to modify it with my own personal code, which I hope will also be able to tackle the challenge videos.

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 I used the basic steps explained during the course.
 I first applied a grayscale conversion and gaussian blurring to prepare the image for a Canny transformation